Apply for a U.S. Visa

 Q.8 What is the SEVIS system and how does it affect me?

 The Student and Exchange Visitor Information System (SEVIS) program requires schools and exchange programs to verify the enrollment status of all new and continuing foreign students and exchange visitors.
 Student visa applicants are required to pay a SEVIS fee before a visa can be issued.
-Applicants are then required to provide the SEVIS I-901 fee receipt as proof of payment.
 The SEVIS website has more details.

 FAQ - Exchange Visitor Visa